Hatteras Venture Partners

 Series A in 2023

-Aer Therapeutics is a biopharmaceutical company focused on developing innovative treatments for lung diseases characterized by excess mucus and mucus plugs, including chronic obstructive pulmonary disease (COPD), cystic fibrosis, and asthma.
-The company aims to address significant unmet needs in these respiratory conditions by advancing the treatment paradigm for mucus-mediated lung diseases.
+Aer Therapeutics is a clinical-stage biopharmaceutical company focused on developing innovative treatments for respiratory diseases characterized by excess mucus and mucus plugs.
+Its primary focus lies in addressing significant unmet needs in conditions such as chronic obstructive pulmonary disease (COPD), cystic fibrosis, and asthma.

 Mercy BioAnalytics